 Recommended For: Passenger Vehicles, Bicycle (Schrader), Trailer, Motorhome, RV, Motorcycle, Scooter, Spare Tire

-- Rugged & unique 'Dual-Layer Protective Shock Guard' shields the solid steel body from accidental drops and toolbox storage, so you can rest assured your new tire gauge will stay reliable for many years
+Rugged & unique 'Dual-Layer Protective Shock Guard': shields the solid steel body from accidental drops and toolbox storage, ensuring long-term reliability

-- Robust design comes equipped with a '360-Degree Swivel Chuck' for easy valve access, pressure reset button to reset readings, and built-in air bleeder valve to reduce pressure in overinflated tires
+Robust design: features a '360-Degree Swivel Chuck' for easy valve access, pressure reset button to reset readings, and built-in air bleeder valve to reduce pressure in overinflated tires

-- Compact size features an easy-to-read 1.5" dial (psi) and stores nicely in the glove box, center console, or tool kit; suitable for most cars, trucks, SUVs, motorcycles, bikes, spare tires, or RVs
+Compact size: easy-to-read 1.5" dial (psi) and stores nicely in the glove box, center console, or tool kit; suitable for most cars, trucks, SUVs, motorcycles, bikes, spare tires, or RVs

 Suitable for cars, SUVs, trucks, RVs/trailers, motorcycles, bicycles, spare tires, and any tire that requires inflation up to 100 PSI.

-With over 30 years of experience producing industrial quality precision pressure instruments - we stand behind our products.
+With over 35 years of experience producing industrial quality precision pressure instruments, we stand behind our products.
 That's why we proudly back this gauge with a 100% Lifetime Warranty when you order from us today!

 Order today while supplies last.
 Limited stock.